-- left-click a thumbnail to make it the Front image, or - right-click a thumbnail to make it the Back image.
+- Left-click a thumbnail to make it the Front image, - Right-click a thumbnail to make it the Back image, or - Ctrl-click a thumbnail to pin the image to the Front buffer.
+Pinning a thumbnail prevents subsequent renders updating the Front buffer.